SimonMayerhofer/enex2paperless/README.md

 Flags:
-  -c, --concurrent int        Number of concurrent consumers (default 1) -h, --help                  help for enex2paperless -l, --link int              Custom field ID for document linking -m, --convert-markdown      Convert note content to markdown format -n, --nocolor               Disable colored output -o, --outputfolder string   Output attachements to this folder, NOT paperless.
+  -c, --concurrent int        Number of concurrent consumers (default 1)
-      --titleprefix           Prefix filenames with note titles when using outputfolder.
+      --convert-apple-pdf     Convert Apple Pages and Numbers files to PDF -m, --convert-markdown      Convert note content to markdown format -h, --help                  help for enex2paperless -l, --link int              Custom field ID for document linking -n, --nocolor               Disable colored output -o, --outputfolder string   Output attachements to this folder, NOT paperless.
-  -t, string                  Additional tags to add to all files.
+  -t, --tags strings          Additional tags to add to all documents -T, --use-filename-tag      Add the ENEX filename as tag to all documents
-  -T,                         ENEX Filename without extension added as a tag -u, --unzip                 Unzip .zip files found in notes -v, --verbose               Enable verbose logging
+      --titleprefix           Prefix filenames with note titles when using outputfolder -u, --unzip                 Unzip .zip files found in notes -v, --verbose               Enable verbose logging
 ```